Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

 \paragraph{Typing Rules}

-The typing rules of APCP ensure that actions with lower priority are not blocked by those with higher priority (cf.\ Dardha and Gay~\cite{conf/fossacs/DardhaG18}).
-To this end, they enforce the following laws: \begin{enumerate} \item An action with priority $\pri$ must be prefixed only by inputs and branches with priority strictly smaller than $\pri$---this law does not hold for output and selection, as they are not prefixes;
+The typing rules of \APCP ensure that prefixes with lower priority are not blocked by those with higher priority (cf.\ Dardha and Gay~\cite{conf/fossacs/DardhaG18}).
+To this end, they enforce the following laws: \begin{enumerate}